Notes on the Geography of Peninsular India: Deogiri Fort

 Now it's an archaeological site, parts of it as impressive now as when the indefatigable Ibn Battuta visited in the 14th century.
 He wrote, "From Ujjayni we travelled to Daulatabad, Aurangabad, the enormous city which rivals Delhi, the capital in importance and in the spaciousness of its planning."

 (See H.A.R.
 Gibb, The Travels of Ibn Battuta, Hakluyt Society, 1994, vol. 14, p.
 793. For additional information, see M.S.
 Mate, Hill of the Gods, 1992, and Dulari Qureshi, Fort of Daulatabad , 2004.)

 Ibn Battuta wrote further of Daulatabad: "It is divided into three sections, one is Daulatabad proper and is reserved for the sultan and his troops, the second is Kataka, and the third is the citadel which is unequalled in strength....
 The inhabitants of this town are merchants dealing principally in jewels and their wealth is enormous."

-The wall has been given the standard treatment preferred by the Archaeological Survey of India--which is to say that it is prettily rimmed with carefully watered lawns utterly foreign to the historic past.
+The wall has been given the standard treatment preferred by the Archaeological Survey of India--which is to say that it is prettily rimmed with carefully watered lawns.

 The main gate or Mahakot is fitted with iron spikes to deter battering by elephants.